YoungSean/NIDS-Net/README.md

 # then merge them using utils/merge_COCO_json.py
 # evaluate them with eval_result.py
 ```
+We include the ground truth file and our predictions in this [link](https://utdallas.box.com/s/ieo7lochg1dzzdjfqm7saiudaeptufoi).
+You can run eval_result.py to evaluate them.
+Ground truth filenames include "gt", while our predictions include "coco_instances".

 ## BOP Benchmark
 We have this [github repo](https://github.com/YoungSean/NIDS-Net-BOP) to generate the results for the BOP benchmark.